Linsanity81/linsanity81.github.io/_pages/about.md

 - *2022.06*: [One paper](https://sutd-cgl.github.io/supp/Publication/projects/2022-SIGGRAPH-High-LevelPuzzle/index.html) is honored with the [SIGGRAPH 2022 Technical Papers Honorable Mention Award](https://blog.siggraph.org/2022/07/siggraph-2022-technical-papers-awards-best-papers-and-honorable-mentions.html/)!
 - *2022.04*: [One paper](https://sutd-cgl.github.io/supp/Publication/projects/2022-SIGGRAPH-High-LevelPuzzle/index.html) has been selected for inclusion in the Technical Papers Video Trailer Siggraph 2022.
 - *2022.03*: [One paper](https://sutd-cgl.github.io/supp/Publication/projects/2022-SIGGRAPH-High-LevelPuzzle/index.html) has been accepted by Siggraph 2022.
-- *2022.02*: Pass the QPE and become a Ph.D candidate.
+- *2022.02*: Pass the QPE and become a Ph.D candidate
-- *2020.09*: Enrolled as a Ph.D. student at CGL, SUTD under supervision of Prof. Peng Song.
+- *2020.09*: Enrolled as a Ph.D. student at CGL, SUTD under supervision of Prof. Peng Song

 # Educations
 - *Ph.D. in Computer Graphics, Computer Graphics Laboratory, SUTD, Singapore*, 2020.09 - present